Skip link #3:

 species conversion, species retention, extended rotation or old growth forests, etc.).
 The harvest level acres determined by the

-Sustainable Harvest Calculations include full-harvest, partial harvest, and pre-commercial and commercial thinning.
+Sustainable Harvest Calculations (PDF) include full-harvest, partial harvest, and pre-commercial and commercial thinning.

 Annual Harvest Plan

 The Annual Harvest Plan includes stand by stand information regarding planned harvest activities for a particular year.
 Identified forest

 stands are evaluated for potential harvest and follow-up forest management activities (i.e. artificial regeneration, forest conversion,

 re-inventory, etc.).
 Changes to the annual harvest plan may occur without prior notice due to accessibility issues, disease and/or insect